blackboxnlp/2021/index.md

 ## Invited speakers

 ### Sara Hooker
+Sara Hooker is a research scientist at Google Brain working on training models that go beyond test-set accuracy to fulfill multiple desiderata.
+Her research interests gravitate towards interpretability, model compression and fairness.
+She is a founding organizer of the cross-institutional Trustworthy ML Initiative, a forum and seminar series dedicated to trustworthy machine learning research.
+Her current work centers on building tools that help human-in-the-loop audits of model behavior.

 ### Ana Marasović
 Ana Marasović is a postdoctoral researcher at the Allen Institute for AI (AllenNLP Team) and at the University of Washington (Noah's ARK).
 Her research interests span natural language processing, explainable AI, and multimodality.
 She is currently focused on developing and evaluating models that provide readable explanations of their decision process for tasks requiring advanced reasoning abilities.
 She received her Ph.D. in the Heidelberg University NLP Group where she worked on learning with limited labeled data for discourse-oriented tasks.